Semantic Consistent Language Gaussian Splatting for Point-Level Open-vocabulary Querying: Abstract

 \section{Abstract}

-Open-vocabulary querying in 3D Gaussian Splatting aims to identify semantically relevant regions within a 3D Gaussian representation based on a given text query.
-Prior work, such as LangSplat, addressed this task by retrieving these regions in the form of segmentation masks on 2D renderings.
-More recently, OpenGaussian introduced point-level querying, which directly selects a subset of 3D Gaussians.
-In this work, we propose a point-level querying method that builds upon LangSplat's framework.
-Our approach improves the framework in two key ways: (a) we leverage masklets from the Segment Anything Model 2 (SAM2) to establish semantic consistent ground-truth for distilling the language Gaussians; (b) we introduces a novel two-step querying approach that first retrieves the distilled ground-truth and subsequently uses the ground-truth to query the individual Gaussians.
-Experimental evaluations on three benchmark datasets demonstrate that the proposed method achieves better performance compared to state-of-the-art approaches.
-For instance, our method achieves an mIoU improvement of $+20.42$ on the 3D-OVS dataset.
-Project page see: $\href{https://evelinyin.github.io/seconGS/}{https://evelinyin.github.io/seconGS/}$
+Open-vocabulary 3D scene understanding is crucial for robotics applications, such as natural language-driven manipulation, human-robot interaction, and autonomous navigation.
+Existing methods for querying 3D Gaussian Splatting often struggle with inconsistent 2D mask supervision and lack a robust 3D point-level retrieval mechanism.
+In this work, (i) we present a novel point-level querying framework that performs tracking on segmentation masks to establish a semantically consistent ground-truth for distilling the language Gaussians; (ii) we introduce a GT-anchored querying approach that first retrieves the distilled ground-truth and subsequently uses the ground-truth to query the individual Gaussians.
+Extensive experiments on three benchmark datasets demonstrate that the proposed method outperforms state-of-the-art performance.
+Our method achieves an mIoU improvement of +4.14, +20.42, and +1.7 on the LERF, 3D-OVS, and Replica datasets.
+These results validate our framework as a promising step toward open-vocabulary understanding in real-world robotic systems.